 Using the results of RSS, who characterise the subjective beliefs for several ambiguity averse preference models, we discuss some updating rules.
-We note that our domain of preferences, just like in RSS, is acts from states to monetary outcomes, a special case of Savage [1954].
-This is the natural domain in order to interpret subjective beliefs as prices of Arrow-Debreu securities, motivate the weakening of DC using the notion of revealed preference and provide the applications on speculative trade and risk-sharing.
+We note that our domain of preferences, just like in RSS, is acts from states to monetary outcomes, a special case of Savage (1954).
+This is the natural domain in order to interpret subjective beliefs as prices of Arrow-Debreu securities and motivate the weakening of DC using the notion of revealed preference.
 However, many decision theoretic models use the more general domain of acts from states to lotteries over outcomes.
-We discuss in Section 6 how weak DC extends to this domain.
+We discuss in Sect.
+6 how weak DC extends to this domain.